wilsonte-umich/HiFiRe3/README.md

 Clonal SV fragments will be among the set of located fragments if they are within the selected size range.
-Only these reads are used for SNV discovery, where the parental and SNV/indel-containing read will be ~the same size.
+Only these reads are used for SNV discovery, where parental and SNV/indel-containing reads will be ~the same size.

-In contrast, rare mosaic SV-containing fragments may not end at located RE sites depending on the relative sizes of clonal and SV fragments, i.e., an SV fragment may be between N and 2N bp, and thus be sequenced, while the fragment(s) it bridges are not.
+In contrast, rare mosaic SV-containing fragments may not end at located RE sites depending on the relative sizes of clonal and SV fragments, i.e., an SV fragment may be between N and 2N bp, and thus be sequenced, while the parental fragment(s) it bridges are not.
 For this reason, both _in silico_ and located RE sites are used in subsequent steps when matching read outer ends to RE sites.
 Any fragment ending at expected RE sites of either type are used for SV discovery, which, unlike clonal fragments, can be located ~anywhere in the genome.